jim-junior/jim-junior.github.io/src/components/blog/blogs/building-a-kubernetes-operator.md

 There are a few thing we need to know and have before continuing with this tutorial

 - A good understanding of Kubernetes and how to use it.
-- Programming Knowledge in GoLang
+- Programming Knowledge in the Go Programming Language.
 - Access to a Kubernetes Cluster (You can try it locally using Minikube or Kind)

 To set up your environment you will first need to have Go installed.
 The Kubernetes Golang Client usually requires a specific Go version so depending on your time of reading this article it might have changed but for now i will use `go1.21.6`.
 To know what version you are using, run